Escaping a Polygon: Acknowledgments

 \section{Acknowledgments}

 We thank Greg Aloupis and Fae Charlton for helpful early discussions on this topic.
-We also thank anonymous referees for helpful comments leading us to formulating precise definitions of the model.
-Supported in part by the NSERC.
+We also thank anonymous referees for helpful comments, leading us to formulate precise definitions of the model, and for giving the proofs of Lemmas~\ref{lem:terrible} and~\ref{lem:choice}.
+Supported in part by the NSERC and NSF grant CCF-2348067.

 \realbibitem= { \realbibitem}

 \magicappendix